 "Most of the so-called virtualization that you see is aggregation, not virtualization," said Richard Blaschke, executive vice president of marketing for XIOtech.
 Blaschke added that the new virtualization software utilizes logical files as opposed to physical characteristics to achieve true virtualized storage. "[With our technology] you can mix and match drives, capacity and technology.
 The REDI SAN Links Replicator offers remote mirroring and allows Magnitude to become an initiator, or a target, or both," he said.

 Blaschke explained that the scalability is possible through the use of Fibre Channel 'v-links.'
-"V-link is a pointer
+"V-link is a pointer that expands the logical volume from one Magnitude to a second, to the nth."

 According to XIOtech, the REDI SAN Links products are the next step in their push to develop a truly open, heterogeneous SAN that has true virtualized storage volumes across all operating platforms.